DDD Academy

 Antwerp, Belgium

-Monday June 8 09:30 - 17:30
+Mon Jun 08 09:30 - 17:30

-Tuesday June 9 09:30 - 17:30
+Tue Jun 09 09:30 - 17:30

 Why do authors write technical books about topics like software architecture?
 They write them when then have figured something out, a “best practice” that is general enough and has matured enough to tell the rest of the world.
 In fact, architects rely on the current (but always shifting) notion of “best practices” for guidance in solving tough problems.
 But what happens where there are no best practices?
 What if no one has ever solved this particular problem before?
 What if there are no good answers, just varying degrees of awfulness?

 When you’re a software developer, you build outstanding skills in searching online for solutions to your current problem.
 For example, if you need to figure out how to configure a particular tool in your environment, expert use of Google finds the answer.
 But that’s not true for architects.
-For architects, many problems present unique challenges because they conflate the exact environment and circumstances of your organization–what are the chances that someone has encountered exactly this scenario and blogged it or posted it on Stack Overflow?
+For architects, many problems present unique challenges because they conflate the exact environment and circumstances of your organisation–what are the chances that someone has encountered exactly this scenario and blogged it or posted it on Stack Overflow?

 When architects encounter novel problems (by the way, they’re all novel when you become an architect), how do they make decisions if no “best practices” exist and no one has ever solved this problem before?
-The real job of an architect is, when presented with a novel situation, how well can they delineate and understand the tradeoffs on either side of the decision, so that the organization can make the best informed decision.
+The real job of an architect is, when presented with a novel situation, how well can they delineate and understand the tradeoffs on either side of the decision, so that the organisation can make the best informed decision.

 This session consists of lecture mixed with group-based hands-on exercises.
 Attendees won't need technology beyond the ability to reference web sites.
 The exercises illustrate the tradeoffs illustrated in the lecture, where groups design architectures to solve particular problems.